Start9Labs/documentation/site/source/support/faq/faq-troubleshooting.rst

 --------------------------------------
 Please ensure your phone / computer is connected to the same wired or wireless network as your Embassy.
 Be careful that you are not on a separate or "guest" network.

+.. _why-bonjour:

 Why do I need the Bonjour service (Windows)?
 --------------------------------------------
-Because a major use case of Bonjour is wireless printing over the LAN, but your Windows machine can also use Bonjour to discover and connect with other devices on the LAN.
-In this case the Embassy.
+A major use-case of Bonjour is wireless printing over the LAN, but your Windows machine can also use Bonjour to discover and connect with other devices on the :ref:`Local Network<lan>`.
+In this case your Embassy.
+If Windows were to add support for reaching ``.local`` addresses, as is done in Linux and Mac, this would no longer be necessary.

 My Tor sites aren't loading, what should I do?
 ----------------------------------------------